Yasaswini-ch/Rain_Loom/README.md

 ## What This Project Does

-When the Indian monsoon fails, cotton fields dry up.
-When cotton supply shocks hit, textile manufacturers face input cost explosions.
-When costs explode, textile stocks become volatile.
+When the Indian monsoon underperforms, cotton supply can tighten and input costs can rise across the textile value chain.

-**RainLoom** proves that causal chain statistically, predicts risk 4 weeks ahead, and delivers actionable advisories — to farmers, MSMEs, investors, and policy-makers — through an 8-page interactive dashboard with a built-in AI assistant.
+RainLoom turns that signal into a practical early-warning system: it estimates 4-week volatility risk for key NSE textile stocks and translates those signals into actionable guidance for farmers, MSMEs, investors, and policy teams through an 8-page dashboard and AI assistant.

 ---